sayantikabanik/FP2/README.md

 - All the tests goes into the `tests` directory
 - Any random test experiements eg- checking data stats etc goes under `experiments` directory
 - All modelling and related details into `forecasting_framework`, create subdirectories as required

+### How to contribute to the repo
+- Create a separate branch for your usecase
+- Raise PR (dont commit to main under any circumstance)